Gaz1676/GymApp/README.md

   ==========================
 ***
 ### Assessments
-- _Periodically tracks assessments of the Member_
+- _Periodically tracks assessments of the Logged In Member_

 - _Captures essential measurements at a given date of the Member_

 - _Generates analytics on the status of the Member after a given assessment_

-- _Analytics are the Members BMI, BMICategory, ideal body weight and the trend of assessments_
+- _Analytics are the Members BMI, BMICategory, Ideal Body Weight and the Trend of assessments_

 - _The Member can delete individual assessments as well as update their profiles_

 - _The Member may book an assessment with a Trainer of their choice(assuming the Trainer is free at that time)_

 ### Gym Classes
-- _Enable Members to view the Classes created by the Trainers_
+- _Members can view the Classes created by the Trainers_

-- _The Member can enrol into the Classes on a specific dates_
+- _Members can enrol into the Classes on a specific dates_

-- _The Member can enrol in all Workouts in the Classes designed by the Trainers_
+- _Members can enrol in all Workouts in the Classes designed by the Trainers_

-- _The Members enrolment into Classes/Workouts is subject to available spaces_
+- _Members enrolment into Classes/Workouts is subject to available spaces_

 - _Members can also un-enrol from these Classes/Workouts too_